-12% of EIG's 2010 sales were from aerospace products.
+Aerospace products represented 10% of EIG's 2011 net sales.
 AMETEK's aerospace products are designed to customer specifications and are manufactured to stringent operational and reliability requirements.
 Its aerospace business operates in specialized markets, where its products have a technological and/or cost advantage.
 Acquisitions have complemented and expanded EIG's core sensor and transducer product line, used in a wide range of aerospace applications.